-Now for our new criterion, from the popup menu, choose Keywords, leave the center pop-up menu set to Contains, and then type in Bride in the field on the right (shown here).
-If you clicked the Save button now, it would make a smart collection of all your five-star photos that contain the keyword Bride, but we want to add a few more criteria before we create our smart collection.
-Click the plus sign button again, and this time choose Focal Length from the first pop-up menu, leave the center pop-up menu set to Equals, then type in the length of your wide-angle lens (in this case, 12mm).
+Now for our new criterion, from the first pop-up menu, choose Keywords, leave the center pop-up menu set to Contains, and then type in Bride in the field on the right (as seen here).
+If you clicked the Find button now, it would make a smart collection of all your five-star photos that contain the keyword Bride, but we want to add a few more criteria before we create our smart collection.
+Click the plus sign icon again, and this time choose Focal Length from the first popup menu, leave the center pop-up menu set to Equals, then type in the length of your wide-angle lens (in this case, 12mm).

-Click the plus sign button again to add another line of criteria.
-Because we just want to have it collect photos taken this year, we're going to set the first menu to Date Created, the center to Is Greater Than, and set the date to the first of this year (as shown).
+Click the plus sign icon again to add another line of criteria.
+Because we just want to have it collect photos taken this year, we're going to set the first pop-up menu to Date Created, the center to Is Greater Than, and set the date to the first of this year (as shown).
 Lastly, in the Results section, set the Match pop-up menu to If All Criteria Are Met.
-Now, click the Save button, and this new smart collection will appear in your Collections panel with its name field highlighted ready for you to name.
-So, just type in a name and then hit the Return (PC: Enter) key.
+Now, create a name for your new smart collection in the Name field up top, click the Find button, and this new smart collection will appear in your Collections panel.
 Here are two very cool things you'll want to know about smart collections: (1) They're live.
 If you set the Match pop-up menu to If All Criteria Are Met when you created your smart collection, and you lower the rating of one of your five-star photos, it will be removed from this smart collection automatically, because it no longer matches all the criteria.
-And, (2) you can edit the criteria for any existing smart collection by clicking on the smart collection first, then clicking the Edit Smart Collection icon at the top right of the Content panel.
-This brings back up the Smart Collection dialog with your current criteria, so you can add criteria, or delete criteria (by clicking the - [minus sign] button), or change the criteria using the pop-up menus.
+And, (2) you can edit the criteria for any existing smart collection by Right-clicking on one and choosing Edit.
+This brings up the Edit Smart Collection dialog with your current criteria, so you can add criteria, or delete it (by clicking the - [minus sign] button), or change the criteria using the pop-up menus.